The-Life/AdViewSDK_Android-3.4.1/README.md

 -keep class cn.pro.ad.sdk.*

 ```
+#Action needed
 Currently Adview SDK mixed support proguard4.6 version or above, developers can go to the proguard official website http://sourceforge.net/ projects/proguard/files/proguard/ to download 4.6 version or above.
 If you want to upgrade, just replace the downloaded version with “android-sdk- windows\tools\proguard”

 **13.2 Contact us**